Emission line models for the lowest mass core-collapse supernovae -- II. 3D NLTE radiative transfer modelling of a

-In Figure~\ref{fig:FeI_FeII} we show the fractions of neutral iron in the ejecta for both setups and alongside the 1D model from \J18.
-In 1D, the sharp spike in neutral Fe corresponds to the composition-shell transitions from the Ni-rich core into the O-shell, He-shell and then the H-rich envelope.
-In 3D, this sharp transition is not present, and also the density is higher so the bump in neutral Fe comes deeper in the ejecta, which leads to narrower Fe I lines.
-What can be seen is that without the boosted rate, there is a big spike in neutral Fe at \kms{\sim800}, which is directly responsible for most of the Fe I emission in the ``unexpected'' regions ($4216\,\angstrom$, $5957\,\angstrom$, $6200$--$6700\,\angstrom$), and which causes the widening of several of the Fe I features.

-The exact cause is for the particularly strong Fe I emission and its subsequent scattering by Ca I and Cr I around $4226$--$4280\,\angstrom$ is unknown.
+The exact cause for the particularly strong Fe~I emission is unknown.
 Aside from the higher densities leading to more recombination, it can be seen in Figure~\ref{fig:composition_stock} that pretty much everywhere in the ejecta, the mass fraction of Fe is approximately $10^{-3}$ or higher.
-This means that also at higher velocities, there is Fe which can participate in the emission (Fe I is an efficient cooler).
+This means that also at higher velocities, there is Fe which can participate in the emission (Fe~I is an efficient cooler).
 This can in turn drive down temperature and subsequently further alter the physical conditions.
-It is unclear if the enhanced mixing of the $^{56}$Ni into the envelope, where primordial Fe does some of the cooling, also aids in powering the Fe I emission, or if this emission is enhanced due to the small nuclear network used in the explosion model.
+It is unclear if the enhanced mixing of the $^{56}$Ni into the envelope, where primordial Fe does some of the cooling, also aids in powering the Fe~I emission, or if this emission is enhanced due to the small nuclear network used in the explosion model.